Lucien Carr

-Lucien Carr (March 1, 1925 – January 28, 2005) was a key member of the original New York City circle of the Beat Generation in the 1940s; later he worked for many years as an editor for United Press International.
+Lucien Carr (March 1, 1925 – January 28, 2005) was an American journalist and editor who was a key member of the original New York City circle of the Beat Generation, and in the 1940s was convicted for manslaughter.
+He later worked for many years as an editor for United Press International.

 Early life

-Carr was born in New York City; his parents, Marion Howland (née Gratz) and Russell Carr, were both offspring of socially prominent St. Louis families.
+Carr was born in New York City; his parents, Marion Howland (née Gratz) and Russell Carr, were both children of socially prominent St. Louis families.
 His maternal grandfather was Benjamin Gratz, a St. Louis capitalist who was engaged in the rope making business and was descended from Michael Gratz, who was among the first Jewish settlers of Philadelphia and was prominent in Philadelphia's social life.
 After his parents separated in 1930, young Lucien and his mother moved back to St. Louis; Carr spent the rest of his childhood there.

 At the age of 12, Carr met David Kammerer (b.
 1911), a man who would have a profound influence on the course of his life.
 Kammerer was a teacher of English and a physical education instructor at Washington University in St. Louis.
 Kammerer was a childhood friend of William S. Burroughs, another scion of St. Louis wealth who knew the Carr family.
 Burroughs and Kammerer had gone to primary school together, and as young men they traveled together and explored Paris's nightlife: Burroughs said Kammerer "was always very funny, the veritable life of the party, and completely without any middle-class morality."
-Kammerer met Carr when he was leading a Boy Scout Troop of which Carr was a member, and quickly became infatuated with the teenager.
+Kammerer met Carr when he was leading a Boy Scout Troop of which Carr was a member, and quickly became infatuated with the child.